akihikodaki/dts/test_plans/cbdma_test_plan.rst

 Test Case1: CBDMA basic test with differnet size packets
 ========================================================

-1.Bind one cbdma port and one nic port to igb_uio driver.
+1.Bind one cbdma port and one nic port to vfio-pci driver.

 2.Launch dma app::